Jlope677/User-Access-Management-Department-Transfer-/IAM_GitHub_README.md

-# 🔐 IAM Help Desk Project: User Access Management (Department Transfer)
+# 💻 Help Desk Incident: User Access Management (Department Transfer)

 ## 📌 Project Overview

-This project demonstrates a real-world Identity and Access Management (IAM) scenario involving a user department transfer.
+This project demonstrates a real-world Identity and Access Management (IAM) Scenario involving a user department transfer.
 The objective was to update user permissions in Active Directory to align with the new role while enforcing security best practices.